openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ```python
 from openvino.helpers.custom_module import top1_index
 ```
-**Do not forget to include a license on the top of each file!** For demonstrational puroposes (and to keep this markdown file short) it is not included in above snippets.
+**Do not forget to include a license on the top of each file!** For demonstration purposes, it has been skipped in the snippets above.

 To see changes taking effect, rebuild the project (CMake's install step should be good enough <!-- Add link to BUILDING.md section -->) and run your solution:
 ```python